 Storage

-Store the kiwi chia pudding in an airtight container in the fridge for up to 5 days.
+Store the kiwi chia pudding in an airtight container in the refrigerator for up to 5 days.
+Stir before serving, as the pudding thickens further as it sits.
+Add a small splash of nut milk to loosen it if needed.

 More Chia Pudding Recipes To Try Next